thepeoplesbourgeois/apollonius/README.md

 3b.
 Wait for the download to conplete.
 3c.
 If you saved the ZIP, unzip it now.
 4. Congratulations!
 Your new software is now installed!
+4a.
+You can delete the ZIP file now.
+4b.
+Unless you'd prefer to keep it for sentimenal reasons.
+4c.
+But don't become a hoarder.
 ```

 ## Startup